 Insurance is one of those things we forget about until we need it, kind of like a spare tire.
 This is why National Insurance Awareness Day exists and is celebrated every year on June 28.
 While the origin of this day is a mystery, what’s widely known is how important insurance is in many aspects of our lives.
 From car insurance, to life insurance, to home insurance and more, these policies offer a layer of protection to guard us from feeling the harshest of blows by unfortunate events.

-National Insurance Awareness Day - History
+National Insurance Awareness Day timeline

 - 3000 B.C.